 “You pushed him into the moat.”

 Harvey sat back in his chair, in no way eager to set off down a well-trodden path – me on the carpet and himself wading through the shag pile to get at me.
 He put one more sentence together.

 “You just stumbled across him while strolling in the palace gardens?”

 Harvey grunted.
 His DI took up the cudgel.

 “By way of leisure, or because you were working?”

 Liz Mailer is on a fast track through the ranks.
-One of a recent group of additions to the clever detectives Harvey has hand-picked and promoted.
+A recent addition to the clever detectives Harvey has hand-picked and promoted.
 Black hair, black skin and dark eyes, tell you all you need to know about her.
 She’s sharp, bright and funny.
-The triple threat to those who flout law and order on her patch.
+The triple threat to the tossers and those who flout law and order on her patch.

-Not for a nano-second did either detective believe I had anything to do with the murder of Jimmy Gascoigne.
+Neither detective believed I had anything to do with the murder of Jimmy Gascoigne.
 But, as Lenin said, everything is connected.
 So, I paused for thought.

 “This is what we’ll do Jack.
 I’ll start drilling and you can tell me when it starts to hurt.”